gaverver/netflixproject24-25/README.md

       `docker build -f Dockerfile.server -t server .`

    2. **Create a new container:**
       `docker run -d --name myappcontainer --network=host server 5000` (you can also switch 5000 with any legal port number you want).

-**only** if you terminate the server using ctrl+c or in other way, you need to run it again using this command:

-   - **Run the container:**
-     `docker exec -it server ./netflix 5000` (you can also switch 5000 with any legal port number you want).
 ## Test Execution

 In order to run the tests using Docker, you need to run the following commands when you are in the directory of the Dockerfile: